 OSR-0151: The oneM2M System shall enable services to receive and utilize location-based information about available access networks, their congestion level and other related network information when the information is provided by the Underlying Network.

 Clauses 7.3.1 and 7.3.2 provide oneM2M Platform Optimization Scenarios.
-Those scenarios introduce data transfer optimization of 3GPP services based on providing radio network related information, location information and QoS information to Fog Nodes.
-A Fog node retrieves the information from 3GPP Underlying Network via 3GPP T8 interface or SGi interface (for ETSI MEC service calls).
+Those scenarios introduce data transfer optimization of 3GPP services based on providing radio network related information, location information and QoS information to Edge/Fog Nodes.
+An Edge/Fog node retrieves the information from 3GPP Underlying Network via 3GPP T8 interface or SGi interface (for ETSI MEC service calls).
 Currently the oneM2M System supports the T8 interface to communicate only to IN-CSE, which may be considered a “loose coupling” of the Edge/Fog deployment with the Underlying Network.
 Alternatively, cases of Edge/Fog deployments “tightly coupled” with the Underlying Network can be envisioned, e.g. if the 3GPP T8 interface is directly available to MN-CSEs as Edge/Fog nodes

 Clause 6.2.3 introduces ETSI ISG MEC Architecture and APIs as an existing technology of Edge/Fog Computing.
 MEC RNIS API (clause 6.2.3.3.5) and LS API (clause 6.2.3.3.6) can be used to retrieve radio conditions in an area and device location respectively by using Edge Nodes.
 How the MEC service retrieves the necessary information from the Underlying Network is out of the scope in the current ETSI ISG MEC specifications.
 Should this functionality be defined, the APIs may be made available externally and provide additional methods for oneM2M to interwork with the Underlying Network for the purpose of enabling Edge/Fog deployment.